 Here we wanted to take into account how resistant these plants were to a variety of growing conditions.
 To score this category we considered characteristics of each house plant such as the various light conditions, soil moisture, humidity, and temperatures each could survive in.
 With a combination of following care guidelines and observing the way each plant adjusted to its care regimen, we determined hardiness.

 The ZZ Plant and American Plant Exchange Golden Pothos scored well here.
 The ZZ Plant can survive in a wider range of temperatures than any plant in this category, as it is hardy to 45 degrees F. Additionally, both of these are drought resistant, but not extremely susceptible to overwatering and root rot.
 On the other end of the spectrum are the Hirt's Fiddle Leaf Fig and Majesty Palm.
-For example, the Majesty Palm is known to be sensitive to humidity and showed a rapid decline as a result of the dry air in the test home.
+The Majesty Palm is known to be sensitive to humidity and showed a rapid decline as a result of the dry air in the test home.